Axway/amplify-central/content/en/docs/connect_manage_environ/stage.md

 ### Creating a stage

+Only Central Admin role can create Stages.

 1. Navigate to *Topology > Stages*.
 2. Click **+ Add new Stage**.

-    *The Add an Environment wizard is displayed*.
+    *The Add a Stage wizard is displayed*.

 3. Add the following stage profile information and then click **Next**: